SmartCodar/agentic-ai-training/articles/01-basics/02-Python-Flow-Control-Loops-Conditions.md

 - Apply flow control concepts in real-world scenarios

 ## Prerequisites
-- Completion of Day 1 (Variables, Data Types, Operators)
+- Understanding of Python variables and data types
-- Basic understanding of Python syntax
+- Basic operators and expressions in Python
 - Python 3.x installed on your computer
+- Basic command line knowledge

 ## Time Estimate
 - Reading: 25 minutes